Child-Parent Relationship Therapy Certification

 Receive confirmation of Level 2 CPRT Certification and become a Level 2 Certified CPRT Practitioner!

 In order to maintain certification status, CPRT certification must be renewed every 5 years.
 All renewals will take place November 1 on the year of your given renewal.
-Requirements for renewal include 12 continuing education hours specific to CCPT and/or CPRT, the CPRT renewal application, and a $95 renewal fee.
+Requirements for renewal include 12 continuing education hours specific to CCPT and/or CPRT and facilitated by a Certified CCPT-S/CPRT-S/CCGPT-S, the CPRT Level 2 renewal application, and a $95 renewal fee.

 Level 3 - Certified Advanced CPRT Practitioner/Supervisor